Spelt/drag-select-fmx-calendar/README.md

 A fast drag select extention to the default fmx TCalendar.

 This is an extension of the work of Yaroslav Brovin.
-See the complete explanaition here: http://yaroslavbrovin.ru/tcalendar_with_highlight_days_based_on_default_tcalendar/
+See the complete explaination here: http://yaroslavbrovin.ru/tcalendar_with_highlight_days_based_on_default_tcalendar/
 Also see the video.